M7OCM/890/README.md

 - 3 Increase value of current register's setting by 1
 - Exit Return to main

-Scan list/Scanning
+Scan lists and Scanning

 There are 8 scanlists, plus scan all.

-The current channel can be added to any scanlist using the Ch In List X menus.
+The current channel can be added to any scanlist using the Ch In List # menus.

 The scanlist to be used can be selected in the List To Scan menu.